dblock/strava-ruby-client/README.md

 ## Tools

+For a complete set of command-line tools, check out [strava-ruby-cli](https://github.com/dblock/strava-ruby-cli) built on top of this gem.

 ### Strava OAuth Token

 Use [strava-oauth-token](bin/strava-oauth-token) to obtain a token from the command-line.
 This will open a new browser window, navigate to Strava, request the appropriate permissions, then handle OAuth in a local redirect.
 The token type, refresh token, access token and token expiration will be displayed in the browser.